Homap/Evolutionary-Cell-Biology-Methods-Forum/methods/single-cell-genomics.md

 ---
-title: Method Name
+title: Single-Cell Omics
 layout: default
 parent: Methods Corner
 nav_order: 1
 ---

-# Method Name
+# Single-Cell Omics

 ## What is it?